bees4honey/mobile_vin_scanner/android_scanner_sdk/README.md

 # Android Mobile VIN Scanner SDK contains

-1. libb4hvinscanner.so — library which implements scanning and recognition functionality.
+1. libs/ — directory containing native libraries which implement scanning and recognition functionality.
-2. VINScanner—iOS—Demo - demo project of simple app which implements VIN scanning functionality.
+2. VinScannerDemo - demo project of simple app which implements VIN scanning functionality.
 It shows in real code how to use our library.

 ## Licensing & Support